president-xd/Mazeli-2.0/README.md

 ## 👥 Team HAVELI

-This project was developed by **Team HAVELI**, a dedicated group of computer science enthusiasts passionate about algorithm visualization and educational software development.
+This project was developed by **Team HAVELI**, a dedicated group of cyber security enthusiasts passionate about algorithm visualization and educational software development.

 ### Core Team Members